mahouboy23/IB-notes/Points.md

         Consider, for a moment, the constant displacement mirrored in Cisneros's words: "We didn't always live on Mango Street...
 Each time it seemed there'd be one more of us."
 These words encapsulate the perpetual flux of their existence, marked by a relentless pursuit of stability that remains tantalizingly out of reach.

 - **Community and Familial Struggles**
+    - Poverty's Impact: Dive into Esperanza's experiences and observations regarding poverty and its effects on familial dynamics, aspirations, and housing conditions.
     - Broader depiction of poverty's impact on the community.
     - Insights into the familial dynamics under the strain of poverty.